 How likely are you to get seasick on a cruise ship?

-10 Best Ways to Prevent and Avoid Seasickness on a Cruise
+How to Prevent Motion Sickness on a Cruise

 This post contains affiliate links which means if you click and buy that I may make a commission, at no cost to you.
 Please see my disclosure policy for details.

 Life Well Cruised is a participant in the Amazon Services LLC Associates Program, an affiliate program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 One of the best ways to deal with seasickness on a cruise, is to prevent and avoid it if at all possible.
 These 10 seasickness prevention tips are ones that have worked for us, as well as many avid cruisers and crew.